raayraay96/WTJ_Indy/README.md

 2. Create a new branch for your changes.
 3. Commit and push your changes to your forked repository.
 4. Submit a pull request to the main repository.

 ## License

+This list aims to provide comprehensive resources for job seekers in Indianapolis across various sectors.

+## License